O1ahmad/ansible-role-prometheus/README.md

 `prometheus_file_sd: <list-of-dicts>` (**default**: [])
 - specifies prometheus file_sd configurations to render

-Using this role, file-based service discovery configuration settings can be expressed within the hash, `prometheus_file_sd`, which contains a list of dicts representing and encapsulating the path, name and configuration contents of a `yaml` or `json` file set to be loaded by prometheus.
+Using this role, file-based service discovery configuration settings can be expressed within the hash, `prometheus_file_sd`, which contains a list of dicts representing and encapsulating the path, name and configuration contents of a `yaml` or `json` file set to be loaded by prometheus for file-based discovery.

 `[prometheus_file_sd : <entry>:] name: <string>` (**default**: NONE - *required*)
 - name of file_sd file to render